legal herstory pioneers

 -

-In 1970, filed the discharge petition bringing the Equal Rights Amendment to the House Floor for a vote and ultimate passage.
+In 1970, filed the discharge petition bringing the ERA to the House Floor for a vote and ultimate passage.

 Mary Hall